-Your internship sponsor also will file formal evaluations of your professionalism and work ethic during the mid-term and end-of-term periods (see the "Administrative Documents" folder on our WVU eCampus site).
+Your internship sponsor also will file formal evaluations of your professionalism and work ethic during the mid-semester and finals period (see the "Administrative Documents" folder on our WVU eCampus site).
 I will use these evaluations, conversations with your supervisor, and my own observations of your work to assign your grade for this component of the course.